← Back to 史記

 宿 西

-And Yong has the sun, moon, Shen, Chen, the north and south dippers, Mars, Venus, Jupiter, Saturn, Mercury, the twenty-eight constellations, the wind lord, the rain master, the four seas, the nine ministers, the fourteen ministers, and the kind of various spread, various strict, and various bend.
+And Yong has the sun, moon, Shen, Chen, the north and south dippers, Mars, Venus, Jupiter, Saturn, Mercury, the twenty-eight constellations, the wind lord, the rain master, the four seas, the nine ministers, the fourteen ministers, Zhu Bu, Zhu Yan, Zhu Qiu, and related cults.
 There are more than a hundred temples.
 The west also has several tens of sacrifices.
 At Hu, there is a sacrifice to the Zhou Son of Heaven.
 At Xia Gui, there is a heavenly god.
 At Tong and Shi, there are Zhao Ming and the Son of Heaven's ritual pool.
-At Du and Bo, there are sacrifices to the three she lords and the longevity star; And the Yong Jian temple also has the Du lord.
+At Du and Bo, there are sacrifices to the three Lords of the Soil and the longevity star; And the Yong Jian temple also has the Du lord.
 The Du lord was the former right general of Zhou.
 In the middle of Qin, he is the smallest marked god.
-Each is offered sacrifice according to the seasons of the year.
+Sacrifices to each were offered at the proper seasonal times.

 34